joinemm/homepage/content/nixos-hetzner-cloud.md

 > This guide assumes you have basic knowledge of NixOS and nix flakes.

 Hetzner is a great cloud server provider.
-It's very cheap and has servers in Germany, Finland and the US.
-As I'm located in Finland, that datacenter is very useful to me.
-I can have very low latency VPS in the same country, for very cheap price.
+It's very affordable and has servers in Germany, Finland, and the US.
+As I'm located in Finland, the Finnish datacenter is particularly useful to me.
+I can have a very low-latency VPS in the same country for a very cheap price.

-As a NixOS enthusiast, I like to run NixOS on everything.
-This includes my cloud servers and even my Raspberry Pi 4.
-Unfortunately, Hetzner does not offer NixOS as one of their OS options when setting up a server.
+As a NixOS enthusiast, I like to run NixOS on everything, including my cloud servers and even my Raspberry Pi 4.
+Unfortunately, Hetzner does not offer NixOS as one of its OS options when setting up a server.
 This is where nixos-anywhere comes in.

-By using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere), it's possible to replace the operating system of the server while it's running, through an ssh connection.
+By using [nixos-anywhere](https://github.com/nix-community/nixos-anywhere), it's possible to replace the operating system of the server while it's running, through an SSH connection.
+In this blog post, I will go into detail on what I had to configure to make NixOS work smoothly in a Hetzner VM.
+This process involved a lot of trial and error, resulting in several unbootable servers.

 ## Hetzner setup

-First you have to set up a new Hetzner server by following the steps on the cloud dashboard.
-Simply choose Ubuntu as the OS and install your SSH keys as normal.
+First, you have to set up a new Hetzner server by following the steps in the cloud dashboard.
+Simply choose Ubuntu as the OS and install your SSH keys as usual.
 If you are able to SSH as root now, you're good to go.

 ```sh
 ssh root@1.2.3.4
 ```
 ## Disks

 For formatting the disks, we are going to use disko.
-This integrates with nixos-anywhere, and it runs the required `fdisk` commands during the installation process.
+This integrates with nixos-anywhere and runs the required `fdisk` commands during the installation process.

-First we need the device names for the block devices we are going to format.
-You *could* simply use `/dev/sda`,`/dev/nvme` etc. but it's not very reliable, especially if your server has additional block devices attached (For example Hetzner volumes).
+First, we need the device names for the block devices we are going to format.
+You _could_ simply use `/dev/sda`, `/dev/nvme`, etc., but it's not very reliable, especially if your server has additional block devices attached (for example, Hetzner volumes).
 Those volume labels can switch around during reboot and cause the system to try to boot from the wrong disk.
 For this reason, we will use `/dev/disk/by-id`.
-You could also use UUID, or something else that doesn't change.
+You could also use UUID or something else that doesn't change.
 By running these commands, you should be able to determine the devices you need:

 ```sh
 lsblk
 ls -la /dev/disk/by-id
 ```

 Now let's create the `disk-config.nix` file.
-Here is an example that defines a single GPT disk with three partitions: `boot`, `ESP` and `root`.
+Here is an example that defines a single GPT disk with three partitions: `boot`, `ESP`, and `root`.
 The first two are used by the UEFI bootloader, and the rest of the disk is used as the root storage of the server.
 Note the device string: This should be the one you got from the previous step.

 ```nix
 {